Wall Street rallies back to records following Fed speech

 “He not as much spoke it as he cooed it,” said Ernesto Ramos, U.S. chief investment officer at BMO Global Asset Management.
 “He was super dovish.”

 Stocks of companies whose profits are most closely tied to the economy were making the biggest gains following the speech.
-Smaller companies were particularly strong, with the small-cap Russell 2000 index up 2.7%, or triple the gain for the big stocks in the S&P 500.
+Smaller companies were particularly strong, with the small-cap Russell 2000 index up 3%, more than triple the gain for the big stocks in the S&P 500.
 They often do best when investors feel more optimistic about lower rates and a stronger economy.

 “Markets are loving it,” Ramos said.
 But he also cautioned that the longer ultralow interest-rate policy helps to prop up the markets, the withdrawal may be worse once it’s finally exhausted.